 • Dental care

-• Behavioral Health
+• Behavioral health services

-• Medical case management provided by HIV trained staff
+• Medical case management provided by HIV-trained staff

 • Mental health screening and referral for treatment